Search

 # [('laptop',), ('chainsaw',)]

-# Upgrade exiting Database (export/import)
+# Upgrade Existing Database (export/import)

 Upgrade DuckDB Database (Export and Import)

-# Read from another duckdb file within DuckDB:
+# Read from Another DuckDB File within DuckDB

 DuckDB - Attach